-Today it will be about the blue Christmas trees, which are so popular with modern gardeners.
+Today we will talk about blue Christmas trees, which are so popular with modern gardeners.

 Why are they blue?

-Usually they are green, but some types of fir trees have blue forms, occasionally found in nature.
-They are particularly welcome in ornamental horticulture.
-And some types of fir can boast a bluish color as a characteristic feature.
-This shade gives the needles an excess layer of wax, always covering it in varying degrees.
+They are usually green, but some spruce species have blue shapes, sometimes found in nature.
+They are especially welcome in ornamental gardening.
+And some species of fir can boast a bluish color as a characteristic feature.
+This shade gives the needles an excess layer of wax, always covering it to varying degrees.
 In some cases, this feature is due to light stripes-places of accumulation of stomata (holes for breathing), which stretch along the needles.

 But there are no clear boundaries between them.
-Most varieties of fir trees, which we call blue or even silver — derived from forms, called in Latin “glauca”.
+Most of the varieties of firs that we call blue or even silver are derived from the forms called “glauca” in Latin.

 Signs of spruce (Picea)

-The needles are four-sided or flat with the keel sitting on the dais (a fold of cortex) and for some reason flipped upside down.
-The cone is hanging, Matures in autumn and, revealing the scales, pours out its treasures.
+The needles are tetrahedral or flat, with the keel sitting on an elevation (a fold of the bark) and for some reason turned upside down.
+The cone hangs, matures in the fall, opens its scales, and pours out its treasures.
 The bark is brownish-gray, rather smooth, thin, cracks into pieces, and resin oozes out of it.

 Picea pungens is really prickly.
-Its branches bristle with hard pointed needles 2-3 cm (1.2-1.6 inch) long.
-The cone is the same shape as the usual spruce, but slightly smaller, and its scales are lighter, thinner and wavy.
-Inhabits the Western States of the USA – Colorado and Wyoming.
+Its branches are bristled with stiff pointed needles 2-3 cm (1.2-1.6 inch) long.
+The cone is the same shape as a regular spruce, but slightly smaller, and its scales are lighter, thinner and wavy.
+It lives in the Western states of the United States – Colorado and Wyoming.

-In General, this spruce is the most common in urban landscaping.
-Squares, boulevards of many cities (especially ceremonial, at government agencies) are decorated with slender rows of blue pyramids.
-The dominance of these pure-blooded Americans in strategically important places is not an ideological sabotage.
+In general, this spruce is the most common in urban landscaping.
+Squares, boulevards of many cities (especially ceremonial ones, near state institutions) are decorated with slender rows of blue pyramids.
+The dominance of these pure-blooded Americans in strategic locations is not ideological sabotage.
 Their mission is extremely humane.
-The fact is that the prickly spruce is very resistant to urban conditions: gas contamination, pollution and soil compaction, and to whom as it is to entrust such dangerous for coniferous tasks as landscaping streets and squares.
+The fact is that prickly spruce is very resistant to urban conditions: gas pollution, chemical pollution and soil compaction, so this is an excellent option to entrust it with such dangerous tasks for conifers as landscaping streets and squares.

-Blue spruce introduced into cultivation in 1862, and since then, the nurseries of different countries have been breeding a geometrically correct and hardy varieties-pyramids for urban greening and selection of all sorts of curiosities for private owners.
-Special attention is paid to the blue form.
+Blue spruce was introduced to cultivation in 1862, and since then nurseries in different countries have bred geometrically correct and hardy varieties-pyramids for landscaping cities and selecting all sorts of curiosities for private owners.
+Special attention is paid to the blue uniform.